JannieI/canvas-workstation-V3/src/app/roadmap.md

     Shapes:
     -------
     - links (to web and other D, T)
+    - Indented bullets !!!
+    - Some points un-bulleted - ie spaces ...
+Maybe get a text editor !!!
+    - Include code blocks - like Vscode style!!!
+    - Round buttons at bottom of presentation to navigate

     - Slicer: all ALL, NONE options to list of checkboxes (or the heading, or the caret dropdown menu)
     - make typing / changing text easier - type into box like PowerPoint
     - create a Word-like reporter (Terence uses this): Another great use would be to make a report.
 Not so much for display but for reading.
 Like a monthly report on exposures.
 We currently use word for that but the only difference from what you already have would beprinting in A4 format with different font and wording formats.